Cantem/organise-my-js/README.md

 ## Available Scripts

+This project is using lerna to manage packages.
+Before you run `npm run start` that starts all packages in parallel, you should `cd` to `/packages/local-client` and run `npm install`.

 In the project directory, you can run:

 ### `npm start`

-Runs the jbook app, cli and local-api in the development mode in parallel.\
+Runs the jbook app (local-client) and local-api in the development mode in parallel.
 UI is available at [http://localhost:3000](http://localhost:3000).